ngyiuwai/PolyU-COMP5940-Dissertation-Improve-UCR-Suite/README.md

 *Work in progress.
 To be completed in May 2020.*

-The Python script are UCR Suite written in Python.
+UCR Suite written in Python.
 The original UCR Suite is written in C++ (using pointers).
-I have translated it to Python (using linked lists).
+I translated it to Python (using linked lists).
 UCR Suite: https://www.cs.ucr.edu/~eamonn/UCRsuite.html

 - *Note 1: The Python script works.
-But (1) the LB_Keogh2 in original UCR Suite is not completed, and (2) the function **distance.dynamicTimeWraping( )** is an approximation of DTW only.
+But (1) LB_Keogh2 of original UCR Suite is not included here, and (2) the function **distance.dynamicTimeWraping( )** is an approximation of DTW only.
 The true DTW, which use dynamic programming, is **distance.dynamicTimeWraping_true( )**.
 It is very slow since Python is not designed for dynamic programming.*

 - *Note 2: Library Matplotlib is needed if you wish to visualize the code.
 No external library is needed if you just want to find k-nearest neighbours.*

-I have test searching a query with length = 421 and *Sakoe-Chiba band* = 5 among 0.5 million of data (electrocardiogram data which is used in the original paper https://www.cs.ucr.edu/~eamonn/SIGKDD_trillion.pdf.
-I extracted the first 0.5 million of data).
+I tested searching a query with length = 421 and *Sakoe-Chiba band* = 5 among 0.5 million of data. {electrocardiogram data which is used in the original paper https://www.cs.ucr.edu/~eamonn/SIGKDD_trillion.pdf.
+I extracted the first 0.5 million of data}

 **Experiment Result:**